Multi Sport Trip

 Multi Sport Adventure to Machu Picchu

-Highlights: Hike, mountain bike, trek, and whitewater raft your way to Machu Picchu, one of the 7 Wonders of the World.
-People often comment to us that they wish they could find an opening on an Inca Trail trek, or that they wish the Inca Trail trek was a little less crowded and ‘touristy’.
+Highlights: Hike, mountain bike, and trek your way to Machu Picchu, one of the 7 Wonders of the World.
+People often comment to us that they wish they could find an opening on an Inca Trail trek, or that they wish the Inca Trail was a little less crowded and ‘touristy’.
 People also mention that they have a hard time taking much time off work.
 Can you get off a Monday to a Friday ?
 Well, then we have a life changing trip for you.

 This 1 week Machu Picchu trip has a little of everything!
 See all the highlights we will spend a few days doing some active visits of some of Peru’s most interesting and remote Incan sites by hiking and biking, and then start at the base of an Andean glacier, plunging down on bike over 10,000 feet down to the edge of the Amazon jungle!
-We will also do South America’s highest canopy zip line, white water rafting, and then top it all off with a visit to Machu Picchu.
+We will also do South America’s highest canopy zip line, and then top it all off with a visit to Machu Picchu.

 After flying to Lima from your home the day before, today you will take a short and scenic flight from Lima, over the Andes mountains and into Cusco.
 After a coffee or coca tea and a short cruise around the city, we will make the 2 hour drive to Ollantaytambo, the living Inca village.
 This drive is one of the most scenic we have ever taken and passes by several Incan archaeological sites as well as constant views of the 17,000+ foot glaciers of the Cordillera Urubamba.